 LH is a popular place for adventurous campers from the US as well as a usual Sunday afternoon picnic spot for folks from Ensenada and Ojos Negros.
 There are two basic routes to LH, one from the north, the other from the south.
 The north route can start either at El Condor or at La Rumerosa.
 The route from La Rumerosa is a little shorter with the total on-trail distance at 32 miles to the north park entrance.
 The south entrance comes from Mex Highway 3 and can be accessed from Independencia and several points close to Ojos Negros.
 The two main southern entrances are marked with signs.
 Both north and south routes can be traveled with a conventional pickup, assuming careful driving and good weather.

 I have traveled both the entrance routes and the north one is more interesting and clearly closer for me since I am coming from the US.
 The south route is easier in general and has less trail, but does require getting to the entrance which is a beefy highway travel from the US.

 Red highlighted path indicates route from La Rumerosa

 The north entrance to LH is from an area called the Tecate Divide.
 The divide is a brush cover ridge that stretches 30 miles or so.
-This wind-swept area is devoid of major vegetation due to the wind and like other areas of northern baja, has decomposed granite as the basis for the sand that comprises all the trails.
+This wind-swept area is devoid of major vegetation due to the wind and fires and like other areas of northern Baja, has decomposed granite as the basis for the sand that comprises all the trails.